zhaoyewei/DSACDIC/README.md

 # DSACIC
-Implement of WACV 2024 Paper Deep Subdomain Alignment for Cross-domain Image Classification
+Implement of WACV 2024 *Paper Deep Subdomain Alignment for Cross-domain Image Classification* Our code will be published soon.